dronekit/dronekit-python/README.md

 We'd love your [feedback and suggestions](https://github.com/dronekit/dronekit-python/issues) about this API and are eager to evolve it to meet your needs, please feel free to create an issue to report bugs or feature requests.

-If you want to contribute, see our [Contributing](http://python.dronekit.io/contributing/index.html) guidelines, we welcome all types of contributions but mostly contributions that would help us shrink our issues list [https://github.com/dronekit/dronekit-python/issues](https://github.com/dronekit/dronekit-python/issues)
+If you want to contribute, see our [Contributing](http://python.dronekit.io/contributing/index.html) guidelines, we welcome all types of contributions but mostly contributions that would help us shrink our [issues list](https://github.com/dronekit/dronekit-python/issues).

 ## Licence